Calculate How Much Money You Can Save with Rechargeable Batteries

 Your Own Battery Calculations

-Also for anyone that would like to enter their own numbers to see which type of batteries are cheaper, I have a calculator at the bottom of this article that you can use to calculate which batteries are cheaper for you.
+Also for anyone that would like to enter their own numbers to see which type of batteries are cheaper, I have a calculator at the top of this article that you can use to calculate which batteries are cheaper for you.
 You can enter your own battery prices, charge cycles, cost of charger, amount of batteries used at a time, etc. and all the math calculations will be done for you!

 Battery Research Details